 Residential care lets an individual who has no need for further nursing support to live within a residential home setting.
 Suitable for people who are capable of looking after themselves with the option of added support with dressing and washing being offered when required.
 Residential care is a long-term preference but can also be taken into consideration for short-term respite relief.

 Specialized Residential Care homes with special endorsements like the Dementia Endorsement are often good substitutes for nursing homes.
-These Dementia Endorsed Residential Care Homes are fortified to deal with requirements of patients with a particular condition are required.
-Both physical and mental matters are cared for with nursing staff competent in a position such as Parkinson's disease or dementia.
+These Dementia Endorsed Residential Care Homes deal with requirements of patients with a particular condition.
+Often times they offer both physical and mental assistance.

-Palliative care could also be offered with teams of devoted health professionals providing the very best support to their patients in the last days of their lives within their dementia residential care home setting without the necessity for relocation to a hospital or hospice.
+As an illness progresses Palliative care could also be offered allowing the senior to age in place.
+Thus, the last days of their lives could be spent at home in their dementia residential care home setting without the necessity for relocation to a hospital or hospice.
 On the whole, residential care homes can be of great help for you as well as your family.